Ethereum: Crypto’s Evolutionary Platform

 It’s best known as a platform for finance, where trading, lending and investment applications are becoming established.
 However, there are also social networks, advertising apps and prediction markets.
 Another well-known application is games, with digital collecting crazes like CryptoKitties taking the place of their old physical equivalents.

-Testifying to the potential the business world sees, some leading organisations have formed the Ethereum Enterprise Alliance dedicated to developing its use in their daily business.
-To name just a few, members include companies such as Accenture, Bank of New York Mellon, EY, Intel, JP Morgan Chase Bank, Microsoft, SAP and Standard Chartered Bank.
+Testifying to the potential the business world sees, some leading organizations have formed the Ethereum Enterprise Alliance, dedicated to developing its use in their daily business.
+To name just a few, members include companies such as Accenture, Bank of New York Mellon, EY, Intel, JP Morgan Chase Bank, Microsoft, SAP and Standard Chartered Bank.3

-The ‘world computer’s gathering momentum What’s clear is that Ethereum’s ‘world computer’ has become an ecosystem where businesses, artists and others are experimenting with blockchain’s new opportunities, seeking to learn from and collaborate with one another.
+What’s clear is that Ethereum’s “world computer” has become an ecosystem where businesses, artists and others are experimenting with blockchain’s new opportunities, seeking to learn from and collaborate with one another.
 As in the theory of natural evolution developed by English naturalist Charles Darwin, the fittest will survive and prosper.

-For Ethereum and the Ether currency, that adds up to growing positive momentum.
+For Ethereum and the ether currency, we believe that adds up to growing positive momentum.

 All investing is subject to risk, including the possible loss of the money you invest.
 As with any investment strategy, there is no guarantee that investment objectives will be met and investors may lose money.
 Diversification does not ensure a profit or protect against a loss in a declining market.
 Past performance is no guarantee of future results.

 December 28, 2021